walbuc/city-bikes/README.md

 - In development we have the exact same infrastructure than aws production set up.
 We use nginx and redis images.
   This way we reduce the differences between environments and as a result the number of bugs.

-- Becasue we are using ENV vars for config settings, in production the requests are made every 5 seconds while in developmen each 10 seconds.
+- Because we are using ENV vars for config settings, in production the requests are made every 5 seconds while in developmen each 10 seconds.